Latest Microsoft 365 topics

 • Published on

-Blog: Angular, React or Vue - Which Web Framework to Focus on for SPFx?
+Blog: Angular, React or Vue - What's the best for the SharePoint Framework (SPFx)?

 Many developers picking up the SharePoint Framework are coming from a traditional SharePoint development background.
 Some of these people server-side developers primarily who may have some client-side development experience while others may have been customizing SharePoint using client-side development techniques for a while.